A Bed and Breakfast in Scottish Borders

 - 1 x Twin

-Lantonhall wing consists of a twin spare room with disabled facilities, a country view, en-suite bathroom with bath, basin, loo and wet room shower (all with handrails).
+Lantonhall West Wing consists of a twin spare room with disabled facilities, a country view, en-suite bathroom with bath, basin, loo and wet room shower (all with handrails).

-The private sitting room has a wood-burning fire and breakfast table and chairs.
-Two roll-away beds can be put in the sitting room for 2 children.
+The private sitting room has a wood-burning fire and TV.
+Roll-away bed can be put in the sitting room for a child.

 The watercolour paintings of local views are by the owner.